Image

 Verified Content

 Child pornography defense lawyer in Clark County, MO.
 Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
-If you have been charged for having or distributing child pornography in the Clark County, MO area, you could be looking at felony charges and mandatory Missouri sex offender registration if convicted.
+If you have been charged for having or distributing child pornography in or around Clark County, MO, you could be looking at a felony charge and mandatory Missouri sex offender registration if convicted.
 Don’t leave that to chance.

 What Can Lead to Child Pornography Charges in Clark County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Clark County, MO.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Clark County, MO area.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.

-As per RSMo § 573.037, an individual is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor under 18 years old or obscene material portraying what appears to be a minor under 18 years old.
+According to RSMo § 573.037, an individual commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor below 18 years of age or obscene material portraying what appears to be a minor under 18 years of age.

-A few specific instances of child pornography charges in Clark County and elsewhere in Missouri are:
+A few specific instances of child pornography charges in Clark County and across the state of Missouri are:

 • Possessing Child Pornography: Having child pornography in your possession, regardless of the quantity or form – digital, physical, etc.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Clark County, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
-You need an experienced advocate on your side to protect your reputation, your rights, and your future.
+If you’re confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.

 Child Pornography Defense Lawyer in Clark County, MO | Clark County, MO Criminal Defense | Combs Waterkotte